gnzg/ts-kickstart/README.md

 ## Kickstart your TypeScript Project

 Save yourself the hassle of setting up a TypeScript environment with this package.
-Write your script and compile via 'npm run compile'.
+Write your script and compile via `npm run compile`.

 ### TODOs